-Limited archaeological research has been conducted in the southern San Joaquin Valley.
+A limited amount of archaeological research has been conducted in the southern San Joaquin Valley.
 Thus, consensus on a generally agreed upon regional cultural chronology has yet to be developed.
 Most cultural sequences can be summarized into several distinct time periods: Early, Middle, and Late.
+Sequences differ in their inclusion of various "horizons," "technologies," or